 Clinically reviewed by Claire Ellis, M.S., BCBA, LBA, National Director of Training & Development.

-Navigating the holiday season can often feel more stressful than peaceful.
+Navigating the holiday season can sometimes feel more stressful than peaceful.
 Families are busy shopping, going to holiday events, and visiting friends and family members between normal daily obligations like work and school.
 Throw in other holiday traditions like visiting Santa, holiday train rides, and seeing Christmas lights, and the season is packed with potential triggers for children with autism.
-Not to mention, the hustle and bustle of the season can throw off a child’s everyday schedule, which is important for children with autism to maintain.
+Not to mention, the hustle and bustle of the season can throw off a child’s everyday schedule, which many children with autism find comforting.

-As a parent of a child with autism, you can make special memories while still keeping your child comfortable with these tangible tips and methods.
+As a parent of a child with autism, you can make special memories while still helping your child feel secure with these tangible tips and methods.

 - Maintain your child’s schedule as much as possible.
 If nothing else, aim to keep bedtimes and mealtimes consistent so that when a holiday break is over, getting back into the normal routine is not as daunting.
 If you need to adjust your child’s schedule to accommodate holiday events, let your child know ahead of time, and explain how their routines will be impacted.
 Consider creating a visual schedule that you and your child can review and look at together throughout the day.